frawau/aiomadeavr/README.md

 List of all the possible channels for which a bias can be set.
 When setting a channel bias the name MUST BE in this list.

 Note that this list is dynamic has it depends on the sound mode.
 Values are like: Front Right, Surrond Left,...

+### String Attr: drc_mode

+Current DRC mode, for instance: Off, Medium,...

+### List Attr: drc_mode_list

+List of all the possible drc_mode.
+When setting the drc_mode, the name MUST BE in this list.

+Not all drc_mode are available to all devices.

+### String Attr: dynamic_volume_mode

+Current Dynamic Volume mode, for instance: Off, Evening,...

+### List Attr: dynamic_volume_mode_list

+List of all the possible dynamic_volume_mode.
+When setting the dynamic_volume_mode, the name MUST BE in this list.

+Not all dynamic_volume_mode are available to all devices.

+### Integer Attr: delay

+The current delay in milliseconds.
+Ranges from 0 to 999

 ### Method: refresh